 Start early in order to understand the trends and demands of different careers.
-And take advantage of networking opportunities as soon as you feel that you can confidentally talk about your skills and attributes to potential employers.
+And take advantage of networking opportunities as soon as you feel that you can confidently talk about your skills and attributes to potential employers.

 A small minority of jobs will require "between 0-2 years experience", meaning that someone with no experience could be considered, but these jobs are more likely to receive many applications from graduates with at least some experience.

 The best way to overcome the 'experience gap' is to network in the industry.
 Networking is essential to building relationships and demonstrating your passion and enthusiasm for potential careers.

-Yes and no. An increasing number of specialized jobs, particularly in planning and natural resources, are asking that applicants have some type of certification.
+An increasing number of specialized jobs, particularly in planning and natural resources, are asking that applicants have some type of certification.
 The most common ones asked for include Professional Agronomist (P.Ag), Registered Professional Biologist (R.P.
 Bio), or MCIP for urban planning.

-Some of these certifications can be obtained after completing undergraduate studies and gaining some experience (either through Co-op or other paid employment).
+You can obtain some of these certifications after completing undergraduate studies and gaining some experience (either through Co-op Education or other paid employment).
 Others are more difficult to obtain without graduate level training.
-Check out these resources:

-Because applying for credentials does cost money, students should spend time reviewing and applying for jobs for a while first if they're not sure if they want to work in a field that requires the certification.
+Because applying for credentials does cost money, spend time reviewing and applying for jobs for a while first if you're not sure if you want to work in a field that requires the certification.

 Be realistic.
 If many of the jobs require a master's degree, then build that into your career and educational plans.
 Talk with your instructors about what you need to do to prepare for graduate school.

-The good news is that for jobs in many fields--e.g. sustainabilty planning, environmental education and outreach, GIS technician work, and field work--your undergraduate degree will be more than sufficient provided you have and continue to gain experience.
+The good news is that for jobs in many fields–e.g. sustainabilty planning, environmental education and outreach, GIS technician work, and field work–your undergraduate degree will be more than sufficient provided you have and continue to gain experience.